tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 Christianity (which it does), but because it offers a new framework for understanding violence.

+I was so taken by the theory that I now own a number of Girard's books, and have read a number of them now.
+His all encompassing mimetic theory is developed throughout all of his work, or more so used and proved, in his own way, to reveal aspects of culture and life.

-But this review is about *Deceit, Desire, and the Novel (DDATN)*, another book by Girard, which takes a look some key novels, and again performs an analysis drawing on mimetic theory.
+His first book, *Deceit, Desire, and the Novel (DDATN)*, which is the subject of this review, takes a look some key novels, and again performs an analysis drawing on mimetic theory.
 Girard reviews works by a number of the masters of literature: Cervantes, Stendhal, Flaubert, Proust and Dostoevsky.
 Through the lens of mimetic theory,